cumuli782/cc-AFM/README.md

 # Installation

-The code consists of two python scripts and thus only requires the installation of some libraries (listed below), which can be installed via pip.
+The code consists of two python scripts (located in [code](https://github.com/cumuli782/cc-AFM/tree/main/code)) and thus only requires the installation of some libraries (listed below), which can be installed via pip.
 A virtual environment for the installation is recommended.
 The code was tested with python 3.9.21.

 Set up environment (optional):
 ```